-109. Plaintiff restates and incorporates by reference all previous allegations.
+90. Plaintiff restates and incorporates by reference all previous allegations.

-110. The interactive portions of Senator Scott's official Facebook page and Twitter account are both designated public forums.
+91. The interactive portions of Senator Scott's official Facebook page and Twitter account are both designated public forums.

-111. Ms. Landman was engaged in First Amendment-protected speech when she commented on Senator Scott's official Facebook page and Twitter account.
+92. Ms. Landman was engaged in First Amendment-protected speech when she commented on Senator Scott's official Facebook page and Twitter account.

-112. Senator Scott banned Ms. Landman from his official Facebook page and blocked her on Twitter because of the critical viewpoints she expressed on his Facebook page.
-Senator Scott also hid and/or deleted commentary Ms. Landman posted on his official social media accounts based on her viewpoint.
+93. Senator Scott banned Ms. Landman from his official Facebook page and blocked her on Twitter because of the critical viewpoints she expressed on his Facebook page.
 In doing so, Scott violated her right to freedom of expression by imposing a viewpoint-based restriction on her speech in a public forum.

-113. By acting under the color of state law to deprive Ms. Landman of her rights guaranteed by the Constitution and laws of the United States, Senator Scott has violated and continues to violate 42 U.S.C. § 1983.
+94. By acting under the color of state law to deprive Ms. Landman of her rights guaranteed by the Constitution and laws of the United States, Senator Scott has violated and continues to violate 42 U.S.C. § 1983.

-114. Senator Scott engaged in this conduct intentionally, knowingly, willfully, wantonly, maliciously, and in reckless disregard of Ms. Landman's constitutional rights.
+95. Senator Scott engaged in this conduct intentionally, knowingly, willfully, wantonly, maliciously, and in reckless disregard of Ms. Landman's constitutional rights.

-115. Senator Scott's actions and/or omissions caused, directly or proximately, Ms.Landman to suffer injury.
+96. Senator Scott's actions and/or omissions caused, directly or proximately, Ms. Landman to suffer injury.

-116. Senator Scott's continuing refusal - even as recently as two weeks before this lawsuit was initiated - to restore Ms. Landman's ability to fully participate on Scott's social media accounts entitles her to declaratory and injunctive relief and nominal damages.
+97. Senator Scott's continuing refusal - even as recently as two weeks ago - to restore Ms. Landman's ability to participate on Scott's social media accounts entitles her to declaratory and injunctive relief.